 The beaches of Vieques are known for their peaceful nature.
 They are hardly every crowded and even when there are other people around the vibe tends to be extremely relaxed.
 Some of the island's beaches are a part of the Vieques Fish and Wildlife Refuge, while nearly all feature sleek shores of soft white sand and calm, blindingly blue waters.
 If you're looking to experience something a little out of the ordinary, there are a few of black volcanic sand.
 While most beaches on the island are open to the public every day of the year, some are closed for clean up from waste.
 These beaches are clearly marked and visitors should not attempt to gain access.

-You will discover a large selection of beaches to visit on the island.
-Snorkeling is an option at several locations, for vacationers who enjoy this relaxing pastime.
-Just click on the beach names for more information concerning that particular stretch of sand.
+You'll discover an abundance of beaches to choose from on the island.
+Snorkeling is an option at some of the beaches, for people who enjoy the underwater scene.
+You can click on the name of each beach for detailed information about that particular location.

-Another good option for those who enjoy snorkeling is El Gallito.
+Another good choice for snorkeling fans is El Gallito.
 While the beach is bordered by rocky cliffs, the sand itself tends to be soft and clean, perfect for laying out in the sun.
 While you will have no problem swimming, the water can be a bit more rough here at times than at other beaches, so families will need to show some caution.

 |Bahia Tapon Beach||Central Vieques||South|